Background pattern

 Dose

-400 mg on the first day and subsequently 200 mg to 400 mg once a day for 6 to 8 weeks or longer if necessary.
-In some cases, the dose is increased to 800 mg.
+400 mg on the first day and then 200 mg to 400 mg once daily for 6 to 8 weeks or longer if necessary.
+The dose may be increased up to 800 mg.

-200 mg once a day until your doctor tells you to stop.
+200 mg once daily until your doctor tells you to stop.

-200 mg to 400 mg once a day from 11 months to 24 months or longer if necessary.
-In some cases, the dose is increased to 800 mg.
+200 mg to 400 mg once daily from 11 months to 24 months or longer if necessary.
+The dose may be increased up to 800 mg.

-800 mg on the first day and subsequently 400 mg once a day until your doctor tells you to stop.
+800 mg on the first day and then 400 mg once daily until your doctor tells you to stop.

-200 mg to 400 mg on the first day, and subsequently 100 mg to 200 mg once a day until your doctor tells you to stop.
+200 mg to 400 mg on the first day and then 100 mg to 200 mg once daily until your doctor tells you to stop.

-50 mg to 400 mg once a day for 7 to 30 days until your doctor tells you to stop.
+50 mg to 400 mg once daily for 7 to 30 days until your doctor tells you to stop.

-To prevent the recurrence of mucosal infections that affect the oral mucosa and throat
+For the prevention of the recurrence of mucosal infections affecting the lining of the mouth and throat

-100 mg to 200 mg once a day, or 200 mg three times a week, as long as you are at risk of developing an infection.
+100 mg to 200 mg once daily, or 200 mg three times a week, while the risk of developing an infection continues.

 150 mg as a single dose.

-150 mg every three days for a total of 3 doses (days 1, 4, and 7) and then once a week as long as you are at risk of developing an infection.
+150 mg every three days for a total of 3 doses (days 1, 4, and 7) and then once a week while the risk of developing an infection continues.

-Depending on the location of the infection, 50 mg once a day, 150 mg once a week, 300 to 400 mg once a week for 1 to 4 weeks (for athlete's foot, up to 6 weeks may be necessary, for nail infections, continue treatment until a healthy nail grows).
+Depending on the location of the infection, 50 mg once daily, 150 mg once a week, 300 to 400 mg once a week for 1 to 4 weeks (for athlete's foot, up to 6 weeks may be necessary; for nail infections, treatment should continue until a healthy nail grows).

-To prevent the transmission of an infection caused by Candida (if your immune system is weak and does not function properly)
+For the prevention of the spread of Candidainfections (if your immune system is weak and not functioning properly)

-200 mg to 400 mg once a day as long as you are at risk of developing an infection.
+200 mg to 400 mg once daily while the risk of developing an infection continues.

-Follow the dose indicated by your doctor (adult or pediatric dosage).
+Follow the dose prescribed by your doctor (either the adult dose or the child dose).

 The dose will be based on the child's weight in kilograms.